S0dya/S0dya.github.Io/README.md

 ### Blender

 I have created models of environments and characters for "Lullaby of Hunger" and other personal projects.
-I also created animations using Blender's Rigify.
+I also created animations using Blenders Rigify.

 ![Screenshot 3](Assets/Images/GifWalking.gif)
 ![Screenshot 3](Assets/Images/GifKill.gif)